 What is raw honeycomb?

 Raw honeycomb is made by honey bees to store honey, pollen, and house their larva.
 It is made when raw honey is captured within the waxy hexagon-shaped honeycomb cells.
+Being natural, the colour of honeycomb can vary from pale amber to dark.

 In contrast to the smoothness of honey, raw honeycomb has a texture which provides it with body, and because of this honeycomb can partner with foods that honey can’t (see our suggestions below).